 My approach is to engage with the resources and investments already made in the organization.
 I’ve consistently found that this is the best way to ensure that people feel ownership of the results.

 The first call is usually quite brief.
 I learn something about the company and the leader’s aspirations.
-I ask about the areas in which the company is experiencing performance below expectations, and what they’re looking to accomplish.
+I ask about the areas in which the company wants to improve, and what they’re looking to accomplish.
 I explain my approach.
 The aim for the call is to decide together whether we should meet face-to-face, so that we can explore specific ways to collaborate.

 After the call, I might send some reading – a specific chapter from my book, or a relevant article or blog-post – which we can use as a jumping off point for a more in-depth discussion.
 At our second meeting, which is usually done in person, we zero in on the exact project.
 I’ll want to help clarify the executive’s most desired objectives, establish measures that will demonstrate progress and success, and gain a thorough understanding of the potential impact of achieving the objectives.

 A clear sense of that impact and its value is vital for me to develop proposals that will deliver a strong ROI.
 If working together makes sense, I write and send you a proposal to confirm the scope and offer a range of implementation options, each with an associated fixed fee, so that you can choose the way forward that makes most sense to you.

 Again, we are looking to release untapped, pent-up potential for change, and to appropriately shape it to meet your ends.
 To start, I need to understand the way the organisation is systematically producing the current level of (under)performance.
 That often means getting to grips with the network of relationships in the company.